MXCR-cpu/On_Deck/DOCUMENTATION.md

 ## Performance Change:
-- All measurements are in milliseconds
+- All measurements are in milliseconds(ms)
 - Pre-Tera template:
     - Firefox(Librewolf):
         - [106, 145, 166, 82, 107, 127, 79, 249, 109, 211, 144, 151, 307]